14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 44 Lorne Street, Auckland CBD

-Hidden in a basement on Lorne Street, Academy Cinemas offers all kinds of films on its twin-screen cinema in the heart of Auckland City.
+Hidden in a basement on Lorne Street, Academy Cinemas offers all kinds of films in its twin-screen cinema in the heart of Auckland City.
 Its movies cater to arthouse, thriller, cult, and independent audiences, so be prepared to geek out and freak out.

 Every orifice of the Academy exudes film lover, from the vintage film memorabilia in the foyer to the 16 seat boutique theatre and mixed audience who are all united by an enthusiasm for film.
-There is also a licensed bar offering bottled craft beer, New Zealand wines, specialty cocktails and trained baristas.
+There is also a licensed bar offering bottled craft beer, New Zealand wines, specialty cocktails, and trained baristas.
 The hand-rolled, chocolate-dipped Kapiti ice cream waffle cones are to die for…

-What we loved most: $5 Wednesday’s, when every film is $5.
+What we loved most: $5 Wednesdays, when every film is $5.

 Berkeley Mission Bay